-Clyde CISD has a homegrown program to help teachers with educational expenses in areas of District need.
+Clyde CISD has a homegrown program to help teachers and paraprofessionals with educational expenses in areas of District need.
 A current area of high need is for dual credit teachers.
-Clyde CISD has an active Wellness Committee led by our school nurses and lead teachers--they encourage fitness for all employees.
+Clyde CISD has an active Wellness Committee led by lead teachers--they encourage fitness for all employees.